dotnet/designs/accepted/2022/dotnet-release-labels.md

   - support status is (Maintenance or  EOL)
 - else show release type

-For example, the `support-phase` propery in `releases-index.json` and `releases.json` will apply this algorithm.
+For example, the `support-phase` property in `releases-index.json` and `releases.json` will apply this algorithm.

 These labels will show up in multiple places, including: